-Growing up, our biji (grandmother) prepared a huge pitcher of Thandai on Holi.
-Her thandai recipe was a hit in the neighborhood and everyone just loved it.
+Growing up, our biji (grandmother) prepared a considerable pitcher of Thandai on Holi.
+Her thandai recipe was a hit in the neighborhood, and everyone just loved it.
 For kids, she used to skip some ingredients and would customize the recipe to our liking.
-This recipe brings backs so many childhood memories and its taste and flavor are still afresh in my mouth.
+This recipe brings backs so many childhood memories, and its taste and flavor are still afresh in my mouth.

-To make this drink, all the nuts, and seeds are grounded to their powdered form and later added to the boiled milk.
+To make this drink, combine all the nuts in a blender and grind for a gritty texture.
+Later added this gritty mix to the boiled milk.
 Once the spice-mix is added to the milk, allow it to sit for a while (an hour or more) so that it can soak in all the flavors.
-Later sieve it through a strainer and enjoy!
+Later sieve it through a strainer and serve cold!

 - Soaking saffron strands in hot milk releases its color and flavor.